The Ugliest Woman in the World?

 Laura Barbata, whose sister wrote a play about Julia, arranged for the burial.
 Preening a bit in the shine of the media, Laura confidently asserted that Lent embodied the male desire to exploit women.
 No, he could not have married Julia for love.
 Why not?
 I’d like to know.
 Why not?
 “Well,” Laura explained, “He continued to display her mummified body after her death.”
 Proof positive of indifference?
 Or could Laura be falling into the very trap she derided, thinking Julia so repulsive that no man could possibly love her?

 No, It couldn’t have been love.
 She was so ugly.
 It must have been exploitation.
-Is it exploitation, Laura, to transport her body around the world yet again so you can bask in the limelight as the savior of her remains?
-So your name can be splashed across the New York Times with your status as a “visual artist?”
+Could it not be exploitation, Laura, to transport her body around the world yet again so you can bask in the limelight as the savior of her remains?
+So your name can be splashed across the New York Times along with your status as a “visual artist?”
 Who’s doing the exploiting here?

 What is worse -- to be ugly or to be unloved?